mroonga/mroonga/doc/source/install/ubuntu.rst

   * 14.04 LTS Trusty Tahr
   * 16.04 LTS Xenial Xerus

+Here are Ubuntu versions that supports MariaDB:

+  * 16.04 LTS Xenial Xerus

 Enable the universe repository and the security update repository to install Mroonga::